djvilas/ca4009/examPaper_2019.md

 #### Structured image metadata of this type can be used in various ways by a search engine:
 - Search against individual elements, e.g. search for images taken only by a certain make or model of camera, or by using the description of the images entered when they were uploaded to an archive.
 - Combine all metadata into a single unstructured file, index like a standard free text document, and then search using a standard information retrieval system.

+## 2(d) [8 Marks]

+> Before it can be searched, a collection of video recordings must be analysed to identify its visual and audio features.
+These extracted features for the video are then entered into a multimedia search system.

+Outline a range of analysis techniques that can be applied to the visual and audio content of a video, such as a television news broadcast or sports match, to prepare it for indexing by an interactive video search system.